 Bollington Town Council Land and Property

-This subsequently became Cheshire East Council and it is this authority who manages most of our streets, verges and parks.
+This subsequently became Cheshire East Council and it is this authority that manages our streets, verges and parks.

 The Civic Hall was also transferred to the Town Council.
 This includes the car park.

 Cheshire East Council rents the library part of the building back from Bollington Town Council.

 Bollington Town Council does not to own much in the way of land and where it does it tends to be small pockets that have been leased or transferred from Cheshire East Council for a specific reason.